Actors Headshots advice from Carl Proctor CDG.

 Clothing

-I think darker, solid colours tend to work best.
-Take a few options, varied neck lines but not all too wide or low so that we still see some of the top and allow it to frame your face, even in the tighter crops.
-White isn’t good in my experience, but you might include one or two lighter coloured tops for variation.
+I think darker, solid colours tend to work well.
+Colour is good, but more subdued than bright is usually best, to draw us to your face in a head and shoulder shot.
+Don’t just take black or very dark coloured tops though.
+Take a few options.
+Layers are good and varied neck lines but not all too wide or low so that we still see some of the top and allow it to frame your face, even in the tighter crops.
+White isn’t ideal in my experience, but you might include one or two lighter coloured tops for variation.
 A white shirt under a jacket is fine.
-T-shirts with low necklines can look like dance tops on men so not necessarily ideal for headshots.
+T-shirts with low necklines can look like dance tops on men, so not necessarily ideal for headshots.
 Maybe a casual jacket and a smarter one if you like.
-For men some shots in a shirt and jacket with and without a tie on might be useful to include if a corporate / business look is of use to you.
-A photographer should be able to fix things on the computer if you have a spot or bags under your eyes, etc. This is easy to do so if you have checked that your photographer is willing and able to do the work, don’t consider cancelling if you have a blemish.
-Otherwise, if you are confident that you have chosen a good photographer who offers a good package and price, there is no need to think too much in advance.
-Just try to arrive feeling confident, relaxed and open.
+For men some shots in a shirt and jacket with and without a tie on might be useful to include if a corporate / business look is an obvious part of your range.
+So, whilst what you wear can help to suggest types and range, in most photos, the look should not be too much about what you are wearing.
+Having said all that, we want to capture the real you, so, if achieving that is helped by some bolder outfits or brighter colours etc. be sure to bring them along.

 During the session

-the images on a large monitor during the session, but I believe that a lot of headshot photographers still don’t do this.
+All of the actors that I have photographed have found it extremely useful to spend time viewing the images on a large monitor during the session, but I believe that a lot of headshot photographers still don’t do this.
 Viewing the photos as you go along (on a larger screen than on the back of the camera) allows you to see that an expression or the subtlety you were aiming for, might not be registering quite as you intended it to.
-What feels like a natural, relaxed

-expression, often looks much more serious and what feels subtle often looks forced.
+What feels like a natural, relaxed expression, often looks much more serious and what feels subtle often looks forced.
 Spotlight is full of photos with deadly serious facial expressions, often because the photo is the best of a bad bunch or the warmest shot there was from the session.

 Viewing can also make you feel more involved in the process and ensures that the contact sheets are made up of photos that you have already decided that you like.
 I know that a lot of photographers go through the 400 + images themselves and select which photos go on the contact sheets.
 I think you should be involved in making these choices and only by viewing as you go along, is that possible.
-Obviously a photographer knows to eliminate the duds – eyes closed, blank expressions, odd mouth shape, out of focus, etc, but beyond that, you are likely to be most qualified to judge which looks might be of most use to you and your agent.
-By viewing during the session, the duds can be deleted immediately, and you can discuss and select images
+Obviously, a photographer knows to eliminate the duds – eyes closed, blank expressions, odd mouth shape, out of focus, etc, but beyond that, you are likely to be most qualified to judge which looks might be of most use to you and your agent.
+By viewing during the session, the duds can be deleted immediately, and you can discuss and select images for the contact sheets together.
+A model is being paid and therefore just does as they are asked, but as you are paying the photographer, I think you should be able to see the shots as you go along, so that you know what’s working, what to do differently, what you have enough of, what you need more of, what you haven’t got yet, what tops are working best, how the hair and make-up are looking, if you are doing too much or too little, or if some of your expressions are looking too posed or empty, if your eyes are too closed or your mouth too tight, etc. So, keep some control.
+Even if you are confident that your photographer is qualified to advise you on what makes good actors’ photos, you should be prepared to stay in charge to a degree during the session.
+By viewing the photos as you go along, you will be able to make your own judgement as to whether or not we are getting the shots that you want and are covering your range.

-£350.
+A couple of the actors that I photographed, had just had sessions with other photographers, but both the actors and their agents didn’t like or want to use any of the shots.
+One actor paid over £350.
 For that price I would certainly expect a guarantee of a re-shoot or a refund, if I wasn’t happy.
 Neither was offered.
 The other photographer, after one hour, looked at the back of the camera and said, “Right, I think we’re done” The actor hadn’t been shown any photos during the session.
 If they had been viewing images as the shoot progressed, they would have been able to politely point out that they were nowhere near “done” and that so far, they had not seen any shots that they liked.
-Instead the actor and agent saw them the next day and felt that none were
+Instead, the actor and agent saw them the next day and felt that none were usable.

-usable.
 Some photographers seem only to focus on getting the main shot and might not be aware of the need for range.
 Others might not make the right decisions about a range of looks that are useful to you.
 Or you just might not be seeing any or enough shots that you like.
 Too many actors are unhappy with photo sessions and have to spend more money on another session with a different photographer.
 I don’t think this should happen.
 In short, to eliminate or minimize the risk of a wasted session, I think it is very useful if an actor is able to clearly view photos periodically throughout the session and not just on the back of the camera.

 Acting

-a range of genuinely organic and natural looks from you without putting you through any of that.
+Thinking of something/someone that makes you happy or sad or angry etc. doesn’t usually work in my experience.
+It means that you are internalizing, and it is unlikely to register as an interesting look.
+It is more likely to just lead to a blank, un-engaged expression.
+If a photographer asks you to imagine a particular scenario, you are probably not really going to do that very effectively.
+You are more likely to be thinking “am I doing the look he wants?” and by being distracted by that, you will not look focused or engaged.
+A good photographer will be able to get a range of genuinely organic and natural looks from you without putting you through any of that.
 I don’t think many headshot photographers have experience of directing actors in performance, but some still confidently take on that role in a photo shoot.
 Something to be aware of and another reason for you to be viewing and making your own judgement as you go along.
 A lot of actors are not clear in their own heads about what looks they should be going for, so trusting the photographer and just doing what they tell you to do, often seems like the best option, even when it doesn’t feel right.
 If it doesn’t feel right, it probably won’t look right.

 Eyes